LukaJankovic/Thinkpad-X1-20FQ-Hackintosh/README.md

 * No HiDPi (minor)
 * If FakePCIID is used for HDMI audio, gfx won't work when booting without an external display connected
-* Reboot doesn't work. full shutdown required
+* Reboot doesn't work. full shutdown required (Reboot works on 10.14)